troglobit/crobots/README.md

 Robots moving, missiles flying and exploding, and certain status information are displayed on the screen, in real-time.

-CROBOTS is distributed under terms of the GNU General Public License, version 2.
+CROBOTS started out as DOS shareware, but is, as of Oct 23 2013, free software under terms of the GNU General Public License, version 2.

 Intended audience